ReinforceGen: Hybrid Skill Policies with Automated Data Generation and Reinforcement Learning: Experiments

 \textbf{Demonstrations.} We collected 10 human source demonstrations per task.
 Using \AlgoName{}, we automatically adapt these source demonstrations into a BC dataset of 1,000 demonstrations.

 \textbf{Baselines.} We use HSP-Priv (Sec.~\ref{sec:alg:init-cond}, \cite{garrett2024skillmimicgen}) as our baseline with privileged information.
-We further fine-tune its skill policies to establish an upper-bound on performance (HSP-Priv + Skill-FT).
-For baselines sharing the same assumptions, we use our implementation of HSP - distilled with online rollouts with HSP-Priv as the teacher policy.
+We further fine-tune its skill policies to establish an upper-bound on performance (ReinforceGen-Priv).
+For baselines sharing the same assumptions, we use HSP.

-\textbf{Evaluation setup.} We partially disable fine-tuning on stages that already have high baseline success rates to save computational cost.
-For an exhaust implementation list, refer to App.~\ref{app:ft-impl}.
+\textbf{Details.} We skip fine-tuning on stages that have high baseline success rates to save computational cost.
+For an exhaustive implementation list, refer to App.~\ref{app:ft-impl}.
 We use hand-crafted stage terminations in our evaluations for all hybrid policies despite it requiring state information, which is in line with prior works~\citep{garrett2024skillmimicgen, zhou2024spire}.
-We instead include an ablation in Sec.~\ref{sec:exp:ablation} that uses learned terminations.
+We instead include an ablation that uses learned terminations.